Easy Graham Cracker Oven Toffee (5 ingredients)

 A sauce pan with bubbling candy in it.

-Bring the sugar mixture to a boil and continue boiling for 2 minutes, stirring constantly; you may have to raise the heat to medium-high heat.
+Bring the sugar mixture to a boil and continue boiling for 2 minutes, stirring constantly; you may need to raise the heat to medium-high.

 A wooden spoon spreading toffee on top of graham crackers.

-Remove the saucepan from the heat and pour the toffee mixture on top of the graham crackers.
+Remove the saucepan from the heat and pour the toffee mixture over the graham crackers.
 Use a rubber spatula to scrape all of that brown sugar toffee goodness out of the pan.
 Spread evenly over the crackers with the back of a spoon.

-Place the pan in the oven and bake for 5 minutes or until the toffee bubbles.
+Bake for 5 minutes, or until the toffee bubbles.

 Remove the sheet pan from the oven and sprinkle chocolate chips over the toffee layer.